 - Attend school in Alameda County

-- Have a minimum 2.5 cumulative grade point average as verified by an official transcript, report card, or progress report
+- Have a minimum 2.5 grade point average for Fall Semester 2017-2018 as verified by an official transcript or report card

 - Currently in one of the following grade levels:

 - High school Seniors graduating in June 2018